-Non-Hermitian Skin Effect in Fragmented Hilbert Spaces of One-Dimensional Fermionic Lattices
+Non-Hermitian Skin Effects in Fragmented Hilbert Spaces of One-Dimensional Fermionic Lattices

-• We discover that the interplay between Hilbert space fragmentation and multiple non-Hermitian pumping channels leads to distinct non-Hermitian skin effect (NHSE) in real and Fock spaces.
-Using an extended Hatano-Nelson model with next-nearest neighbor hopping and a strong interaction as an example, we find that two fermions loaded in the lattice exhibit different real-space NHSE depending on the Hilbert space fragments they belong to.
-Moreover, in the high-energy sector resulting from the fragmentation, the two-particle bound states form a one-dimensional lattice in Fock space, resulting in the Fock-space NHSE.
-At half-filling, while real-space NHSE is suppressed by many-body effects, richer patterns of Fock-space skin-like localization are found to emerge for different fragmented energy sectors and subsectors.
-This work extends our understanding of the interplay between NHSE and Hilbert space fragmentation and provides detailed insights into their manifestation in interacting non-Hermitian systems.
+• We investigate distinct non-Hermitian skin effects (NHSEs) in real and Fock spaces induced by the interplay between the Hilbert space fragmentation and multiple non-Hermitian pumping channels.
+Using an extended Hatano-Nelson model with next-nearest neighbor hopping and strong interaction as an example, we found that two fermions loaded in the lattice exhibit different real-space NHSE depending on the Hilbert space fragments to which they belong.
+Moreover, in the high-energy sector resulting from fragmentation, the two-particle-bound states form a one-dimensional lattice in Fock space, producing a Fock-space NHSE.
+At half-filling, richer patterns of Fock-space skin-like localization emerge for the different fragmented energy sectors and subsectors while real-space NHSE is suppressed by many-body effects.
+This study extends our understanding of the interplay between NHSE and Hilbert space fragmentation and provides detailed insights into their manifestation in interacting non-Hermitian systems.

 • Article Text